mwpowellhtx/cplusplusquestions/README.md

 Key features solving this problem include the following highlights:

-* Supply an integer reader function that reads an integer at a time from an input stream.
+* Supply an integer reader function that reads one integer at a time from an input stream, assuming that one line contains one integer value.
 This can be any stream, file, memory, whatever.

-* Tally the input numbers in a [std::map](http://www.cplusplus.com/reference/map/).
-Followed by extracting the [std::pair](http://www.cplusplus.com/reference/utility/pair/) elements from the map into a vector.
+* Tally the input numbers in a [std::map](http://www.cplusplus.com/reference/map/), followed by extracting the [std::pair](http://www.cplusplus.com/reference/utility/pair/) elements from the map into a vector.
 From there we can [sort](http://en.cppreference.com/w/cpp/algorithm/sort), print, whatever else we need to do.

 * Inject [functional](http://www.cplusplus.com/reference/functional/function/) methods for key points of extensibility: i.e. Part 2 of the proposed issue.
 Injected handlers can be functions themselves, or I like to utilize lambda expressions, is a common thing to do in the industry.